Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Monsoon Food

 Rajasthani cuisine is built for extremes — scorching summers and dramatic monsoons.
-During the rains, local specialties shift.
+During the rains, the local specialties shift.

 Dal Baati Churma — Hard wheat dough balls (baati) roasted over charcoal, served with dal and a sweet crumbled wheat mixture (churma).
 It's heavy, warming, and perfect when it's pouring outside.
 Find it at the clock tower market stalls for 100-200 INR.